aiden-chow/Wordy/README.md

 # Wordy
 A Wordle clone with unlimited replayability.
-Word list from https://github.com/charlesreid1/five-letter-words.
-May contain foul words.
+Word list from https://github.com/charlesreid1/five-letter-words and is unfiltered.